-The Florida Prepaid College Board has seven members including the Chief Financial Officer of Florida, the Attorney General of Florida, the Chancellor of the Board of Governors of the State University System of Florida, the Chancellor of the Division of Community Colleges and Workforce Education of the Florida Department of Education, or their designees, and three members appointed by the Governor and subject to confirmation by the Florida Senate.
+The Florida Prepaid College Board has seven members, including the Chief Financial Officer of Florida, the Attorney General of Florida, the Chancellor of the Board of Governors of the State University System of Florida, the Chancellor of the Division of Florida Colleges of the Florida Department of Education, or their designees, and three members appointed by the Governor and subject to confirmation by the Florida Senate.

-Philip E. Marshall was appointed to the Florida Prepaid College Board in 2011 as the designee for the Chief Financial Officer of Florida, Jeff Atwater.
-With more than 30 years experience in the investment banking industry, Mr. Marshall serves as a Principal at Advantage Capital Partners where he is responsible for the investment activities and portfolio management of the firm’s investments in Florida.
+Vice Chairman Philip E. Marshall was appointed to the Florida Prepaid College Board in 2011 as the designee for the Chief Financial Officer of Florida, Jeff Atwater.
+With more than 30 years’ experience in the financial services industry, Mr. Marshall serves as a Principal at Advantage Capital Partners where he is responsible for investment activities and portfolio management of the firm’s investments in the Southeast.
 Prior to this, he was associated with SunTrust Robinson Humphrey, the investment banking arm of SunTrust Banks for more than two decades.
-Mr. Marshall is active in the Central Florida community and currently serves as Chairman of the Board of Trustees of Bishop Moore Catholic High School in Orlando as well as a member of the Finance Committee.
+Mr. Marshall is active in the Central Florida community and previously served as Chairman of the Board of Trustees of Bishop Moore Catholic High School in Orlando as well as a member of the Finance Committee.
 Mr. Marshall earned a Bachelor’s degree from the University of Florida in Agricultural Economics and a M.B.A. with a concentration in Finance from the Wharton School of the University of Pennsylvania.